sqlsoul/sql-tips/_posts/2026-01-04-how-to-disable-all-foreign-keys-in-oracle-scheme.md

 title: "How To: Disable All Foreign Keys in Oracle Schema"
 description: "TPL/SQL script that enables or disables all foreign key constraints in an Oracle schema, useful for data maintenance, migrations, and synchronization tasks."
 tags:
+  - data compare
-  - command line
+  - Oracle
-  - SQL Server
+  - oracle tools
 ---

 When you perform data maintenance operations, sometimes, it's necessary to disable or enable all foreign keys in the user schema.